AMSP-04/NETN-BASE/NETN-BASE.md

 The NATO Education and Training Network (NETN) Base Datatypes (BASE) Module provides standard definitions of datatypes and extends the RPR-BASE FOM Module.

-This module is a base module for all other NETN-FOM modules.
+This module is a base module for all other NETN FOM modules.
 It specifies standard data types and structures and extends the RPR-BASE module.
 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and supports interoperability in a federated simulation (federation) based on HLA.
 An HLA-based Federation Object Model (FOM) is used to specify types of data and their encoding on the network.